Project News

 May 2010

 The original computer interface linkage equipment for the Concorde simulator has been discovered in storage and brought to Brooklands for display alongside the sim itself.
-This is the equipment that used to interface between the cockpit controls and the computers when the simulator was operational in Filton.
+This is the equipment that used to interface between the cockpit controls and the computers when the simulator was operational at Filton.
 It had been assumed that this had all been scrapped in 2003 when the simulator was decommisioned, but was recently discovered in storage in Bournemouth where a company called European Skybus had bought it for possible use at their simulator facility.

 The company have very kindly agreed to allow Brooklands to have the equipment on long term loan and, while short term plans intend just for the equipment to go on display, it is possible that at same stage in the future the equipment may be used to add further functionality to the Concorde simulator.